 Missouri has highly negative net exports in the international trade of crude petroleum oils and medications.
 In turn, these cashflows indicate Missouri’s competitive disadvantages under these product categories.

-The following list shows the top 10 customers that bought four-fifths (78%) worth of the total value of products exported from Missouri during 2019.
+The following list shows the top 10 customers that bought almost four-fifths (78.2%) worth of the total value of products exported from Missouri during 2020.

 Missouri’s top trade partners in North America (Canada and Mexico) purchased 53.9% of the overall value of exported goods from the Show Me State.